KittyGiraudel/site/_posts/2013-04-08-why-a-css-alternative-to-select-is-impossible.md

 Now don’t get me wrong, the author at Pepsized did a wonderful job on this article, regarding both the design and the usability (which is far better than what I did at Codrops).
 (S)He is a good CSS developer, I don’t even question that.
 But once again, (s)he didn’t provide a CSS alternative to the `<select>` element.
 Let me clear things up point per point.

-> You can’t do a CSS alternative to the Select element.

 ## Accessibility

 The major concern here is **accessibility**.
 The default `<select>` element is completely usable either with a mouse or a keyboard, following this process: